risingwavelabs/risingwave-docs-legacy/docs/sql/time-window-functions.md

 For each type of time window, there is a corresponding time windowing function (hereafter referred to as “time window function”) that creates a window of this type.
 For tumbling windows, the function is `tumble()`.
 For hopping windows, the function is `hop()`.

 In RisingWave, the result of a time windowing function  is a table in which each row carries data for a time window.
-A time window function extends the schema of the original table with two new columns, `window_start` and `window_ends`, which indicate the starts and ends of time windows respectively.
+A time window function extends the schema of the original table with two new columns, `window_start` and `window_end`, which indicate the starts and ends of time windows respectively.

 In RisingWave, time window functions are invoked in the **FROM** clause.
 See the sections below for the syntaxes of two time window functions.